matszpk/simple-hyper-server-tls/README.md

     while let Err(e) = (&mut server).await {
         eprintln!("server error: {}", e);
     }
+    Ok(())
 }
 ```

-The additional functions can be used for customization of the TLS configuration.
+Additional functions can be used for customization of the TLS configuration.